SmithPeder/dotfiles/README.md

 `dotfiles/zsh/zsh_manager.sh` file contains the start point of the zsh shell config

-## Setup
+## Download

-> 1. Clone the repo
+> Clone the repository

-First clone the repo into home folder
+First clone the repo into home folder.
+This is the main config folder for all changes.
 ```bash
 git clone git@github.com:SmithPeder/dotfiles.git ~/
 ```
+## Setup

-> 2. Set sources
+> Set sources

 In your `~/.vimrc` file create a source to `dotfiles/vimrc`
 ```vim